 Exposure to ambient fine particulate matter (PM2.5) is identified as one of the leading risk factors for morbidity and mortality in India.
-Here we estimate ambient PM2.5 exposure and its 18-year (1998–2015) trend in 109 Indian cities using satellite data and further classify them into six (index 1 for low vulnerability to 6 for extreme vulnerability) vulnerable classes.
-PM2.5 exposure shows a rapid increase in Delhi and the cities in Uttar Pradesh, Bihar, Jharkhand, West Bengal, Punjab, Haryana, Rajasthan, Madhya Pradesh, Chhattisgarh and Odisha.
-Amongst the cities with population more than 0.5 million (as per 2011 census), Thiruvananthapuram is the least vulnerable and Aligarh is the most vulnerable city based on 18-year statistics.
+Here we estimate ambient PM2.5 exposure and its 18-year (1998–2015) trend in 109 Indian cities using satellite data and further classify them into six vulnerable classes (from index 1 for low vulnerability to index 6 for extreme vulnerability).
+PM2.5 exposure has shown a rapid increase in Delhi and the cities in Uttar Pradesh, Bihar, Jharkhand, West Bengal, Punjab, Haryana, Rajasthan, Madhya Pradesh, Chhattisgarh and Odisha.
+Amongst the cities with a population of more than 0.5 million (as per the 2011 census), Thiruvananthapuram is the least vulnerable and Aligarh is the most vulnerable city based on 18-year statistics.
 Only 27 cities are identified as ‘low’ to ‘moderately’ vulnerable to ambient air pollution.
-The median incremental rate of annual PM2.5 exposure increases by 57.9% (from 0.9 to 1.15 µg m–3 per year) with the night-light counts (a proxy for urbanization rate) increasing from < 20th percentile to > 80th percentile.
-51 out of the 60 Indian cities chosen for the ‘smart city’ mission are highly vulnerable to PM2.5 exposure (vulnerability index > 2), thereby facing a challenge to achieve the core objective (i.e., sustainable environment) of the mission.
-Our results will facilitate prioritizing clean-air action plan for the cities based on their vulnerability rankings to achieve maximum health benefit of the exposed population.
+The median incremental rate of the annual PM2.5 exposure has increased by 57.9% (from 0.9 to 1.15 µg m–3 per year) with the night-light counts (a proxy for urbanization rate) increasing from < 20th percentile to > 80th percentile.
+51 out of the 60 Indian cities chosen for the ‘smart city’ mission are highly vulnerable to PM2.5 exposure (vulnerability index > 2) and thereby face challenges to achieve the core objective of the mission (i.e., a sustainable environment).
+Our results will facilitate prioritizing a clean-air action plan for the cities based on their vulnerability rankings to achieve the maximum health benefit for the exposed population.